facile-it/facile-it.github.io/content/blog/eng/protected-friday.md

 ## What is it all about?

 At Facile.it we strongly believe in sharing knowledge and experiences.
 Thus, we dedicate one Friday a month to expanding our knowledge and learning among colleagues in the IT department.
-During these Protected Fridays, we welcome speakers and participate in talks on different IT-related topics.
-Speakers who bring to life Protected Fridays are colleagues or external guests.
+During these protected Fridays, better known as Venerdì Protetto, we welcome speakers and participate in talks on different IT-related topics.
+Speakers who bring to life Venerdì Protetto are colleagues or external guests.

 ## Curious to learn more?

-Here you can find the talks of each Protected Friday.
+Here you can find the talks of each Venerdì Protetto.

 <table>
     <thead>